 I want to live long enough to see the independence of our beloved country and

 to behold the Filipino flag fly proudly and alone in our skies.

-Among the prominent battles in which General Jose Ignacio Paua participated in
+Among the prominent battles in which General Jose Ignacio Paua participated are the following:

-- Tres De Abril battle on April 3,1898 which resulted in a Filipino/Cebuano victory.
+- Tres De Abril battle on April 3, 1898, resulted in a Filipino/Cebuano victory.